pdsatter/Portfolio/README.md

 Live at: [preston.satterfield.com](https://www.preston-satterfield.com/)

 ### Contact Form
-Contact form links to my peronsal google forms.
+Contact form links to my personal google forms.
 It automatically submits it with an http request.
 You will need to implement this on your own.
 Reference this for help: [https://github.com/toperkin/staticFormEmails/blob/master/README.md](https://github.com/toperkin/staticFormEmails/blob/master/README.md)
 ### Run Locally by
 ```